waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 To solve this we have added a heuristic search algorithm to determine what paths to take.
 The heuristic looked ahead to check number of available actions to n-depth and avoid entering a position that limited the number of actions available.

 ### Evolution 1 Demo
+In the following example, our agent (orange) is stuck behind a wall and cannot eat the enemy.
 ![Oct-13-2019_11-36-39](uploads/5f2c651034f914dfcede077ba04272dc/Oct-13-2019_11-36-39.gif)

 between 1000-800 against staff super team (our agent is red) entering dead end.[Cheeky-Pacmen_vs_staff_team_super_RANDOM1292.replay](uploads/0a9d003bd5831487c091254d22582513/Cheeky-Pacmen_vs_staff_team_super_RANDOM1292.replay)